ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: cache

-    Specifies whether to cache the value of attributes.
+    Specifies whether to cache the value of properties.
     When caching is enabled, NI-DCPower records the current power supply settings and avoids sending  redundant commands to the device.
 Enabling caching can significantly increase execution speed.
-    NI-DCPower might always cache or never cache particular attributes regardless of the setting of this attribute.
+    NI-DCPower might always cache or never cache particular properties regardless of the setting of this property.
-    Use the niDCPower_InitializeWithChannels function to override this value.
+    Use the :py:meth:`nidcpower.Session._initialize_with_channels` method to override this value.
-    Default Value: VI_TRUE
+    Default Value: True

     The following table lists the characteristics of this property.